-What are reasonable needs of a community of 45,000 in central CT for access to a means to create, distribute or merely view media in the public interest?
+What are the reasonable needs of a community of 45,000 in central CT for access to a means to create, distribute, or merely view media in the public interest?
 The presumption of those legislatively enabling community media programs or establishing transparency guidelines has been:

 Reasonable need is determined based on dialogue between citizen advocates and providers, vendors and production entities with an expectation of consensus of understanding about resources, responsibilities and outcomes that is often memorialized in contracts.